 Your Form Takes Too Long

-It takes time for a customer to fill out the form, submit it, get a response from the dealership, and receiving the part can take days, even weeks.
+It takes time for a customer to fill out the form, submit it, and get a response from the dealership.
+Then, receiving the part can take days, even weeks.
 Even the most knowledgeable parts buyer can get held up in the process if the dealership needs to ask questions and exchange emails with the customer.
-Take too long responding to your customers and they’ll take their business somewhere else.
+If you take too long responding to your customers, they’ll take their business somewhere else.

 The Solution: Be ready and available to speak with the customer as soon as possible if they have questions.
 The sooner you can get the right part to your customer, the more likely they are to become a repeat customer.

 Your Form is Too Long

 The form often gets abandoned due to its length.
 As customers get frustrated, their patience disappears.
 A parts form with too many boxes to fill out can cause customers to quit halfway through the process and go somewhere else.
 This costs you the sale, the customer, and any other potential customer that individual may tell about your clunky parts form.

 The Solution: Cut down on the unnecessary fields in your parts form!
 Additionally, get with your marketing team (or an outside agency) to track how many customers abandon your form.
 If you find customers jumping ship at a certain field, consider removing it or replacing it with a better option that converts.

 Lacks Opportunity for Future Sales